dami-gupta-git/tumor_board_v2/README.md

 It is a research prototype exploring AI-assisted decision-making and is not intended for clinical use.

 **Coming Soon TL;DR – The Real AI Tumor Board**
-- Full RAG stack (PubMed, ClinicalTrials.gov, NCCN/ESMO guidelines,..)
+- Full RAG stack (NCCN/ESMO guidelines, semantic search over literature)
-- New evidence sources: SpliceAI, TCGA prevalence, ClinicalTrials.gov integration
+- New evidence sources: SpliceAI, TCGA prevalence
 - Patient VCF Files:
 Supports analysis from single variants to whole patient exomes/genomes by uploading VCF files, performing variant prioritization, and generating comprehensive clinical reports with trial matching.